kajm0/notes-project/mobile-app/README.md

 - **Share Note**: On note detail, tap share FAB → share with user by email
 - **Public Link**: On note detail, tap link FAB → generate public link
 - **Delete Note**: On note detail, tap the delete FAB option (owner only)
+- **Change Visibility**: When editing, change from SHARED to PRIVATE shows confirmation dialog with affected users count
 - **Search**: Use the search bar to filter notes by title or content
 - **Filter by Visibility**: Use chips (All, Private, Shared, Public)
 - **Markdown Preview**: Toggle between Edit and Preview modes when creating/editing